rmorshea/artigraph/docs/usage.md

 A [GraphModel][artigraph.GraphModel] gives structure to the data in your artifacts.
-The easiest way to create one is using the built-in [@dataclass][artigraph.dataclass] decorator.
+The easiest way to create one is using the built-in [@dataclass][artigraph.dataclass] decorator, though [other implementations](./models.md#built-in-models) exist.
 The only difference between this decorator and the standard library version is that it must be used on a subclass of `GraphModel` which requires a version (which will be discussed later).
 With that in mind, you can define a model like so:

 ```python
 import artigraph as ag